ShivamKumar2002/big-agi-helm-chart/README.md

 `postgres.cluster.imagePullPolicy`: Set the image pull policy for the PostgreSQL container images.

 `postgres.cluster.enableSuperuserAccess`: Determine whether superuser access should be enabled for the database.

-`postgres.cluster.roles`: Specify the roles and their associated permissions within the PostgreSQL cluster.
-Each role can be configured with login rights, superuser privileges, and membership in predefined roles.

 `postgres.cluster.storage.size`: Allocate persistent storage size for the PostgreSQL database, ensuring enough space for your data needs.